Esensats/envrun/README.md

 A lightweight C++ command-line tool for running applications with custom environment variables.

+Only works in POSIX-like environments (Linux, macOS, WSL, MINGW, etc.).

+The reason is the use of the PStreams library, which is designed for POSIX systems and provides a simple interface for process management and I/O redirection.

 ## Description

 `envrun` allows you to execute shell commands with a custom set of environment variables without permanently modifying your system environment.
 This is particularly useful for: